chennnxu/chennnxu.github.io/_posts/2024-01-08-Data-Engineering-Zoomcamp.md

 comments: true
 ---

-I am currently reskill myself on data engineeing 8-), resource maily from Data Engineering Zoomcamp offered by DataTalks.Club.
+I am currently reskill myself on data engineeing :wink:, resource maily from Data Engineering Zoomcamp offered by DataTalks.Club.
 I summarize all by deploying a simple data engineer project.

 The tools used and the role of the tools for the data engineering pipeline summarzie in Figure below.